 The new generation of H9 has made some clear improvements.
 However, the most significant advantage is the practice of “noise reduction” with a cable connection.
 After all, you can use the multimedia system on an airplane by connecting headphones with a cable and turning on ANC.

-A hybrid system with two microphones, an external and an internal one, is used to monitor disturbing noise.
+The H9 (3rd Gen) from Bang & Olufsen uses a hybrid active noise-cancelling system with two microphones, an external and an internal one, is used to monitor disturbing noise.
 The microphones are used to record the environment’s sound, process the data, and then feed negative frequency waves to those captured, sound waves called antiphase.
 The external microphone captures the noise, while the internal is responsible for eliminating it.
 These microphones can also be used to talk on the phone.

 In addition to the active noise cancellation system, well-made cups also deserve some appreciation.
 The passive noise reduction dampens noise well.
 In most public places, it’s a pleasure to listen to music with H9; very few things can distract or interfere with your activity.